lgaudencio/footy-fever/README.md

 * These four in-game scenarios are as follows:

-	* Scenario 1: The user has been fouled inside the box and a penalty has been awarded, the user can either chose to take it or pass the responsibility to a teammate.
+	* Scenario 1: The user has been fouled inside the box and a penalty has been awarded, the user can either choose to take it or pass the responsibility to a teammate.
 If the user decides to take the penalty, there will be two possible outcomes and these outcome are generated by the random function.
 If the random function gives a ‘0’, it will display to the user that they have missed the penalty.
 If the random function returns a ‘1’, it will display to the user that they have scored the penalty.
 Now, if the user decides to hand over the penalty responsibility to a teammate, there will also be two possible outcomes decided by the random function.
 If it returns a ‘0’ it will be displayed to the user that the teammate missed the penalty.
 If a ‘1’ is returned, it will display to the user that their teammate scored the penalty.
 If the user enters something that isn’t a ‘yes’ or a ‘no’, the game will display to the user that they must enter either one of those two options and the question will be displayed again.

 	![Example of the first scenario outcome](readme-images/first-scenario.png)